-In many cases, they will do cold outreach to executive leadership, and even if there is not enough time to entertain all meeting requests, it is still good to be aware of the players in the third-party space.
+In many cases, vendors will do cold outreach to executive leadership.
+Even if there is not enough time to entertain all meeting requests, it is still good to be aware of the players in the third-party space.

 Keep a shortlist of firms that are worth talking to, and have the conversations.
 Investment managers may very well come across a good and feasible solution they would've otherwise overlooked.

 With so many emails, it's easy to say "no" to all, but it's important to distinguish between professional and non-professional outreach.